MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 ## Tips

-- The Azure Well-Architected Review is a collaborative effort that requires the active participation of key stakeholders within a secure environment.
-It is essential that all participants feel comfortable discussing issues openly, without fear of repercussions.
-To foster a constructive atmosphere, it is crucial to establish guidelines that prohibit blame, finger-pointing, abusive language, or personal attacks.
-All participants should commit to honesty and transparency, avoiding any attempts to obscure problems.
-Additionally, it is important not to accept participants' responses at face value, as misunderstandings may arise.
-Each question should be addressed individually, and for response provided, clarifying questions should be asked to ensure a shared understanding among team members.
+- The assessment is a collaborative effort that requires the active and honest participation of multiple experts and stakeholders within a workload.
+It is essential that all participants feel comfortable discussing shortcoming openly, without fear of repercussions, so the team avoids obscuring workload risks or misses opportunities for improvement.
 - You should always sign in when you take assessments so that the tool can generate milestones.

   > [!WARNING]